Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Numerical Schemes

 Numerical solutions of the 1D SGN equations are sought in $(t,\xi)$-variables where we take the temporal step size $\Delta_t = 10^{-3}$ and spacial step size $\Delta_{\xi} = 10^{-1}$.
 We therefore compute solutions for $t \in[0, T_{\text{max}}/ \epsilon]$ to match the reduced order models final time.
 In $(t,\xi)$-variables it is possible to rewrite the 1D SGN equations (\ref{SGN1D1}) and (\ref{SGN1D2}) as

 where (\ref{sgnApp1}) has been used to simplify the expression for (\ref{sgnApp2}) \citep{DCMM13,DK22}.
 To iterate (\ref{sgnApp1}) and (\ref{sgnApp2}) in time it is necessary to simultaneously invert the elliptic ODE, (\ref{sgnApp3}), for $u$.
 To do so we use the method outlined by \citet{DK22}.
 In Fourier space (\ref{sgnApp3}) takes the form $\hat M \hat u = \hat q$ where $\hat M$ is a nonlinear differential operator and hence its product is a convolution.
 We precondition this system such that $P^{-1} Mu = P^{-1} q$ where $\hat P = 1 + \delta^2 k^2/3$ and use a Krylov subspace iterative GMRES method \citep{SS86} to determine $u$.
-In practice the solution converges in a few iterations with the residual error stopping criteria of $5 \times 10^{-16}$.
-For larger $\epsilon$ and $\delta$ values the number of iterations rises due to the linear preconditioner diverging from $\hat P^{-1} \hat M \simeq I$.
+In practice the solution converges in a few iterations with the residual error stopping criteria of $5 \times 10^{-16}$, {\crr however, the computation time is still significantly greater than that of the KdV-type models also solved in this study due to inverting this operator at each time step.} For larger $\epsilon$ and $\delta$ values the number of iterations rises due to the linear preconditioner diverging from $\hat P^{-1} \hat M \simeq I$.
 This is easily counteracted by smaller time steps where $\hat u$ will only minimally change in each time-step iteration.